jhradilek/vim-mallard/README.markdown

-# Vim Syntax Files
+# vim-mallard

 ## Description

-The **vim-syntax** repository provides a collection of syntax files for **Vim**.
-The following syntax files are available:

-* **mallard.vim** — A syntax file for the Mallard XML language according to [Mallard 1.0 DRAFT (as of 2013-02-11)](http://projectmallard.org/1.0/index.html).
+The **vim-mallard** repository provides **mallard.vim**, a syntax file for the Mallard XML language according to [Mallard 1.0 DRAFT (as of 2013-02-11)](http://projectmallard.org/1.0/index.html).
 See also my [vim-snippets](https://github.com/jhradilek/vim-snippets) repository for snippets for this language.

 ## Installation

-### Installing Syntax Files Using Vundle
+### Installing the Syntax File Using Vundle

-To install the included syntax files by using the [Vundle](https://github.com/gmarik/vundle) plug-in manager, add the following line to your **~/.vimrc**:
+To install the included syntax file by using the [Vundle](https://github.com/gmarik/vundle) plug-in manager, add the following line to your **~/.vimrc**:

-    Bundle 'jhradilek/vim-syntax'
+    Bundle 'jhradilek/vim-mallard'

 Then run the following command in Vim:

     :BundleInstall

-### Installing Syntax Files Using Pathogen
+### Installing the Syntax File Using Pathogen

 [Pathogen](https://github.com/tpope/vim-pathogen) looks for Vim files in the **~/.vim/bundle/** directory.
 To make sure that this directory exists, type the following at a shell prompt:

     install -d ~/.vim/bundle/

-To install the included syntax files, change to the **~/.vim/bundle/** directory and clone this repository there.
+To install the included syntax file, change to the **~/.vim/bundle/** directory and clone this repository in it.

-### Installing Syntax Files Manually
+### Installing the Syntax File Manually

 Syntax files are locally stored in the **~/.vim/syntax/** directory.
 To make sure that this directory exists, type the following at a shell prompt:

     install -d ~/.vim/syntax/

-To install any of the available syntax files, change into the directory with your local copy of this repository and run the following command:
+To install the included syntax file, change to the directory with your local copy of this repository and run the following command:

-    cp syntax/<filetype>.vim ~/.vim/syntax/

-This copies the selected file to the **~/.vim/syntax/** directory.
-For example, to install the syntax file for Mallard, type:

     cp syntax/mallard.vim ~/.vim/syntax/

+This copies the **mallard.vim** file to the **~/.vim/syntax/** directory.

 ## Configuration